pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 ### Warning?

 You have to remember that confabulation exists.
 I ask it for sources and go check for myself.
-Because I'm confirming and critiquing it's quicker and easier work.
+Because I'm confirming and critiquing (instead of doing the groundwork) it's quicker and easier work.
 Also....
 OMG if it does maths for you, make sure to double check the numbers.
 It can quickly go off the rails.

 # Simple tasks